jamzad/SlicerMassVision/docs/source/Model Training.rst

 Data Distribution
 -------
 To view the data distribution in latent space, click 'Plot PCA latent space'.
-The The plotted slide distribtuion and class distribution will appear in the viewer.
-The generated image will aslo be saved to the location of the CSV file that you are working with.
+The The plotted slide distribution and class distribution will appear in the viewer.
+The generated image will also be saved to the location of the CSV file that you are working with.

 Model Training
 -------